Modern Languages courses for 2019

 Bristol is a very exciting place to study arts and humanities, with a thriving cultural life, several art cinemas, concert halls and theatres and a lively cosmopolitan atmosphere.

-The three-language programme enables you to concentrate more deeply on the technical aspects of language and linguistics without neglecting the challenge of studying cultural and political history, literature and society.
+Our BA Modern Languages course enables you to master three languages and focus deeply on the technical aspects of language and linguistics, without neglecting the challenge of studying cultural and political history, literature and society.

 What kind of student would this course suit?